Unidata/netcdf-c/docs/nczstore.md

 Note: This same problem was encountered in mapping netcdf-4 to HDF5, but eventually HDF5 moved to a named type model.

+# Variable Length Strings {#nczstore_varstring}

+Zarr does not directly support variable length strings but does support fixed length strings.
+So supporting variable length strings in NCZarr is a challenge.
+Basically the choices are to move the variable string content out of line (i.e. somewhere else than in the chunk data) or to find some way to specify the maximum string length whenever a (variable length) string typed variable, attribute, or field is defined.
+The former is undesirable because the strings then become unreadable by, say, a Python Zarr reader which does not know about any NCZarr convention.

+The latter case -- annotating the dataset with maximum string length information -- is difficult because netcdf-4 only supports attributes for variables and not for fields of compound types and not for attributes themselves.

+Technically and given the way that Zarr stores attributes, there is no need to do anything special for string-typed attributes.
+This is because their value(s) is a list of Json strings, which are already variable length.

+For fields, we define an attribute in the same group as the one in which the containing compound type is defined.
+The name of this global attribute is *cmpdname.fieldname* and its value is the maximum length of the string-typed field.

 # Data Representation {#nczstore_data}